rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 available.

 TCP provides a reliable data stream connection between two devices.
-The drawback of the protocol is significant overhead, especially due to acknowledgment packets.
+The drawback of the protocol is significant overhead, especially due to the acknowledgment packets.
 This latency is not acceptable in certain real-time applications, for example, online gaming.
 An alternative protocol for TCP is User Datagram Protocol (UDP), a simple protocol providing ports and a(n optional) checksum as